30 YEARS IN BUSINESS IS ENOUGH TIME TO GENERATE A STORY. HERE'S OURS.

 Dr Jill Stansbury was awarded an ethnobotany research grant and traveled to South America frequently, plus taught at 6-10 conferences per year, adding up to being away from Battle Ground over half of the year for a decade.

-One of our volunteers was contracted to run our Natural Goods Store while Dr Stansbury traveled extensively.
+One of our volunteers was hireed to run our Natural Goods Store while Dr Stansbury traveled extensively.

 One of our staff purchased our herb shop inventory to run our store for her own profit and renamed the shop B.A.N.G - Battle Ground Apothecary and Natural Goods based on our patient referrals and well established platform of support.